Sam Rushworth: Early life and education

-Rushworth grew up in Blackpool, and was educated at Hodgson High School, a state secondary school in Poulton-le-Fylde.
-He pursued higher education at the University of Manchester, where he earned a Bachelor of Arts (BA) degree in economics and social studies, specialising in development economics.

-Rushworth furthered his studies with a Master of Arts (MA) degree in international development from the University of Manchester.
-He also holds a Diploma in Advanced Business French from the Chambre de Commerce et d'Industrie de Paris and a Master of Research (MRes) degree in education and international development from the University of East Anglia, where he later completed his PhD.
-His doctoral thesis, titled "“Teacher, do you think I have a bright future?” - Anxiety and uncertainty in a Rwandan Catholic Secondary Boarding and Day School", which offers an in-depth ethnographic study of Rwandan adolescents in a Catholic boarding school.
-His work focuses on the themes of anxiety and uncertainty in educational settings.
+Rushworth was raised in Blackpool and educated at Hodgson High School in Poulton-le-Fylde.
+He attended the University of Manchester, where he earned a Bachelor of Arts (BA) degree in economics and social studies, specialising in development economics, and a Master of Arts (MA) degree in international development with emphases in poverty, conflict, and reconstruction.
+He holds a diploma in Advanced Business French from the Chambre de Commerce et d'Industrie de Paris and a Master of Research (MRes) degree in education and international development from the University of East Anglia, where he later completed his PhD.
+His doctoral thesis included a study of youth experiences in the Rwandan education system.